 When you build an integration between two platforms by hand, you commonly use the two API’s available within each platform and create a method of passing data from one point to the other.
 You have to do this once to allow data to be passed in one direction, and then - more often than not – do it again for data to pass in the opposite direction.

 Ultimately, every integration operates in isolation, with no system having any influence over what happens to the data it passes on after it leaves.

-Why the world doesn’t want APIs and single-point integration anymore.
+Why the world doesn’t want just APIs and single-point integration anymore?

 Not a major issue for you if you just hooking up ServiceNow to another instance of ServiceNow somewhere in your client/vendor network.
 You probably know how the API works and the other end looks pretty similar!
 However, what happens when you add a CRM to the mix… and then an HR system, and then payroll, and then a handful of marketing apps… you get the picture, right?

-Many-to-Many works by leveraging pre-built integration across your most commonly used apps and service providers.
-The provides you with a centralised hub to manage all these integrations from.
+Many-to-Many works by leveraging pre-built integration across your most commonly used apps, service providers and vendors.
+The provides you with a centralised hub to manage all these multipoint integrations from.
 Each end-point has an adapter, which translates everything it sends out into a single language that the hub can easily understand and use to route data around your service ecosystem at any scale.

 This is means one app can communication with an unlimited number of other apps just by sending one message to the integration hub.
 It’s easy, fast and highly scalable.
 But more than this, you never have touch an API or line of code ever again!

-Next Generation IPaaS solutions such as ONEiO.cloud make many-to-many integrations easy to do and you can have most of them up and running within a day.
-Better yet; it is 100% subscription based, there are no setup costs and you only pay for what you use.
+Integration Automation Platform such as ONEiO make many-to-many / multipoint integrations easy to do and you can have most of them up and running within a day.
+Better yet; you can purchase a turn-key solution and leave your integration-worries behind.